The Wheelchair Rugby 50p is one of only 5 Olympic 50p coins that represent a Paralympic sport, but how much is it worth today?

 Behind the athlete in the wheelchair are several horizontal lines giving texture to the image and making the features stand out all the more so that what is noticed is the determination on the athlete’s face and the raw, organic feel of the sport.

 At the top and center of the coin is the logo that represents the 2012 Paralympics.
 The logo was designed by the same consultancy firm that designed the London Olympic logo, but it differs from the Olympic logo design in that each number in 2012 features separate components.
-The original design is colorful, but on the coin these colors are not seen.
+The original design is colourful, but on the coin these colours are not seen.

 Instead of the Olympic rings, the zero in 2012 contains swooshes from the Paralympic version of the five rings.
 This emblem is called the Paralympic “agitos”.